 - raised toilet seat

-Be warned that not all bedside commodes, and in particular some of the folding ones, cannot be used over a toilet, and if they are not advertised as being able to be used as such, you may not be able to so.
+Be warned that not all bedside commodes, and in particular some folding ones, cannot be used over a toilet, and if they are not advertised as being able to be used as such, you may not be able to so.

-Some of the bedside commodes with wheels will fit over toilets as a raised seat, but you must always check the height, and also make sure that there are no obstructions under the commode to make this impossible.
+Some bedside commodes with wheels will fit over toilets as a raised seat, but you must always check the height, and also make sure that there are no obstructions under the commode to make this impossible.

 In general the model should say whether, or not, it is possible to use it over a toilet, and one of which height.